LibraryCarpentry/lc-tdm/_episodes/05-preprocessing-dataset.md

 ### Download some data

-Firstly, please download a data set and make a note of where it is saved on your computer.
+Firstly, please download a dataset and make a note of where it is saved on your computer.
 We need the path to dataset in order to load and read it for further processing.

 We will use the Medical History of British India collection provided by the [National Library of Scotland](https://www.nls.uk) as an example: